tomaszj/javaee-angular-gradle/README.md

 # Java EE Businesses app

 A sample, fairly bare-bones setup for Java EE app which serves necessary files for a frontend application.
-Built using maven.
+Built using gradle.

 # Building locally

-run `mvn package` and then deploy the .war to your container (e.g. Glassfish server).
+run `./gradlew war` and then deploy the .war to your container (e.g. Glassfish server).

 # Interesting bits